|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a separate shaker, combine the cream and sugar and shake vigorously without ice.
+In a separate shaker, combine the heavy cream and sugar and shake vigorously without ice.

 Carefully layer the cream on top of the base by slowly pouring it over the back of a bar spoon.